Iowa Prep Football AP Poll

 |NR

-Others receiving votes: Independence 10, Creston-Orient-Macksburg 9, Dallas Center-Grimes 6, Harlan 2, Keokuk 1, Mount Pleasant 1, Carlisle 1, Grinnell 1
+Others receiving votes: Dallas Center-Grimes 5, Harlan 4, Carlisle 4, Webster City 4, Pella 3, Storm Lake 3, Davenport Assumption 2, Mount Pleasant 1

 Class 2A